Tips for hanging string light on a deck using a piece of EMT (electric metallic tube) to make a deck light pole and wire rope.

 It took us about 20 minutes to hang our new deck lights and we were in business.

-The new porch roof, the deck lights and a little outdoor decor and we have a great new outdoor space.
-We can’t do a whole lot in this small space but now it looks good!
+Now with the new porch roof, the deck lights and a little outdoor decor we have a great new outdoor space.
+We can’t do a whole lot in this small space but now it at least looks good!

 It also looks great from inside the house.
 You can see the lights from the front door through the dining room.
 I just wish we had done this easy project sooner.